Charles Rogers (murder suspect): Murders and disappearance

 By 1965, Rogers was unemployed and living with his elderly parents, Fred Christopher (born January 19, 1884) and Edwina Ivor Rogers (born October 8, 1892), in the Montrose neighborhood of Houston.
 Described as "reclusive", Rogers was reported to have communicated with his parents by way of notes slipped under the door.
 Neighbors were unaware that Rogers lived with his parents, as he generally left the home before dawn and did not return until after dark.

 On June 23, 1965, two Houston police officers were dispatched to the Rogers’ home to conduct a welfare check after Edwina's nephew Marvin reported that his phone calls to his aunt had gone unanswered for days.
-After receiving no answering after knocking, the officers forced their way into the Rogers’ home.
+After receiving no answer after knocking, the officers forced their way into the Rogers’ home.
 Upon entering, the officers found nothing unusual but noticed food sitting on the dining room table.
 One officer opened the refrigerator and found what appeared to be numerous cuts of washed, unwrapped meat neatly stacked on the shelves.
 The officer later recalled that he thought the meat was that of a butchered hog.
 As the officer was closing the door, he noticed two human heads visible through the clear glass of the vegetable bin.
 The heads were those of Fred and Edwina Rogers.
 What the officer initially thought were unwrapped cuts of hog meat were the couple's dismembered limbs and torsos.
-Police later discovered the couple's organs in a nearby sewer (the organs had been removed, cut up and flushed down the toilet) while other remains were never found.
+Police later discovered the couple's organs in a nearby sewer (the organs had been removed, cut up, and flushed down the toilet), while other remains were never found.

 Police determined that Fred and Edwina Rogers had been killed on June 20 (Father's Day).
 An autopsy showed that Fred was bludgeoned to death with a claw hammer.
-His eyes had been gouged out and his genitalia were removed.
+His eyes had been gouged out, and his genitalia were removed.
 Edwina had been beaten and shot, execution style, in the head.
-Police further said that the bodies were dismembered in the upstairs bathroom by a person "with some knowledge of anatomy."
+Police further said that the bodies were dismembered in the upstairs bathroom by a person "with some knowledge of anatomy".
 There was little blood in the house, and it appeared it had been thoroughly cleaned after the murders.
 What little blood was found led to Charles' bedroom.
 There, police found a bloodstained keyhole saw but no trace of Rogers himself.
-A search for Rogers was launched and a warrant was issued for him as a material witness to the crime, but he was never found.
+A search for Rogers was launched, and a warrant was issued for him as a material witness to the crime, but he was never found.